I Banks on You!

 - Do you reconcile on daily basis?
 As it would help in keeping the accounts balanced and in case a tricky transaction happened, it can be caught earlier.

-- Layering Funds Transfer and Payments with multi-control and multi-alert system.
-As you add a person to make the payment on Digital channel, add SMS/email or even a phone call alert to confirm if it is done by the owner.
+- It is layering Funds Transfer and Payments with a multi-control and multi-alert system.
+As you add a person to make the payment on the Digital channel, add SMS/email or even a phone call alert to confirm if it is done by the owner.
 And even the fund’s transfer could be approved by two people to stay safe better than sorry.

-IoT banking/Open Banking is “must” in the 2020 plan
+Not banking/Open Banking is a “Must” in the 2020 Plan

 Bluetooth Sunglasses/Speaker with your phone, phone with your laptop, laptop with your 64” LED TV, TV talking to Alexa and Alexa commanding the ACs and lights of the house.